arpitpatel1364/arpitpatel1364/README.md

 <tr>
 <td width="50%" valign="top">

--- **On Backends** --<br/>
+-- **On AI Agents & RAG** --<br/>
-A good Django app isn't just CRUD — it's role hierarchies, encryption layers, token-guarded endpoints, and a schema that can grow without breaking.
-I care about what happens when the system is under stress, not just when it's happy.
+The next frontier isn't just models — it's models that *act*.
+I've built terminal-based AI agents and RAG pipelines that make LLMs genuinely useful over private data.

 -- **On Machine Learning** --<br/>
 I've gone from *zero* to training, deploying, and evaluating my own YOLO models in a single month.
 The journey taught me that ML is 20% modeling and 80% data — cleaning it, annotating it, pipelining it.